Skip to content

 • Example payloads, identifiers, and expected actions (open/close/toggle, etc.)

-Integration support is best-effort and depends on provider capabilities and the quality/stability of upstream APIs.
+Integration support is best-effort and depends on upstream capabilities and API stability.
+Read the provider page and maturity label before you commit.

 When reporting an issue, include: